mantidproject/mslice/docs/source/cutting.rst

 More informaton regarding these conversions and their relation to the default :math:`S(Q, \omega)` can be found with reference to :ref:`Converting_Intensity`.

-To convert the intensity information in data displayed as part of an interactive cut the intensity of the parent slice must be changed.
+To convert the intensity information of data displayed through an interactive cut, the intensity of the parent slice must be changed.
 To change the intensity of an individual interactive cut, the ``interactive cut`` option of the parent slice figure window must be toggled off.